gmkev97-web/DnD/2_World Almanac/Species/Playable/Elfs.md

 | Darkvision | 36m - 180ft |
 | Lifespan   | 750 years   |
 | legal age  | 100 years   |
-Known as the "evil" elven folk, the darkish skinned drow
+Known as the "evil" elven folk, the darkish skinned drow are known for the night.
+They adapted to it and it's more evil nature, as the whole culture can feel a bit rough sometimes.
+But Drow may also be the most individu